vttresearch/ArBuMo/documentation/src/output_processing.md

 # Input data processing for large-scale energy system modelling frameworks

+!!! note
+    Input data interfaces to `SpineOpt` and `Backbone` are yet to be implemented, as the full investment formulation requires new functionality to be added to said models first.

 This section aims to provide brief overviews of adapting the archetype building model for use in large-scale energy system modelling frameworks like [Backbone](https://cris.vtt.fi/en/publications/backbone)